rachdawn/datesync/README.md

 ## Introduction

+DateSync is the place where you can plan and create the best dates for you to share with your friends and loved ones.
+Take advantage of this amazing platform where you can search restaurants, events, movies and activities and put them together in

 ## Project Setup

 This WebApp, HaggleHub, was the first experience that either member of our group had ever built.
 As such, it was important to find common ground as early in the process as possible to reduce any miscommunication and unwanted team dynamic.
 To combat this, we did the following:

 - Built a project plan outline on a five day development period.
 - Held daily morning SCRUM meetings.
 - Invested time in the planning phase to design our user stories.
 - Created the ERD and Database Schemas.